Kapalika

-The Kāpālika tradition was a Tantric, non-Puranic form of Shaivism which originated in Medieval India between the 7th and 8th century CE.
-The word is derived from the Sanskrit term kapāla, meaning "skull", and kāpālika means the "skull-men".
+The Kāpālika (Sanskrit : कापालिक) tradition was a Tantric, non-Puranic form of Shaivism which originated in medieval India between the 4th and 8th century CE.
+The word is derived from the Sanskrit term kapāla, meaning "skull", and kāpālika can be translated as the "skull-men" or "skull-bearers".

 History

-The Kāpālikas were an extinct sect of Shaivite ascetics devoted to the Hindu god Shiva dating back to the 8th century CE, which traditionally carried a skull-topped trident (khaṭvāṅga) and an empty human skull as a begging bowl.
-Other attributes associated with Kāpālikas were that they revered the fierce Bhairava form of Shiva by emulating his behavior and characteristics, smeared their body with ashes from the cremation grounds, wore their hair long and matted, and engaged in transgressive rituals such as sexual intercourse with lower-class women, human sacrifices, consumption of meat and alcoholic beverages, and offerings involving orgiastic sexuality and sexual fluids.
+The Kāpālikas were an extinct sect of Shaivite ascetics devoted to the Hindu god Shiva dating back to the 4th century CE, which traditionally carried a skull-topped trident (khaṭvāṅga) and an empty human skull as a begging bowl.
+Other attributes associated with Kāpālikas were that they revered the fierce Bhairava form of Shiva by emulating his behavior, dress, and characteristics, smeared their body with ashes from the cremation grounds, wore their hair long and matted, and engaged in transgressive rituals such as sexual intercourse with lower-class women, human sacrifices, consumption of meat and alcoholic beverages, and offerings involving orgiastic sexuality and sexual fluids.

 According to David Lorenzen, there is a paucity of primary sources on the Kāpālikas, and historical information about them is available from fictional works and other traditions who disparage them.
 Various Indian texts claim that the Kāpālikas drank liquor freely, both for ritual and as a matter of habit.
-The Chinese pilgrim to India in the 7th century CE, Hsuan Tsang, in his memoir on what is now Northwestern Pakistan, wrote about Buddhists living with naked ascetics who covered themselves with ashes and wore bone wreathes on their heads, but Hsuan Tsang does not call them Kāpālikas or any particular name.
-Historians of Indian religions and scholars of Hindu studies have interpreted these ascetics variously as Kāpālikas, Digambara Jains, and Pashupatas.
+In the 7th century CE, the Chinese Buddhist monk and scholar Hsüan Tsang wrote about the Kāpālikas twice in the travelogue of his journey to the Indian subcontinent (629–645 CE): in his first biographical account, he reportedly met Indian Buddhists living with naked ascetics who covered themselves with ashes and wore bone wreathes on their heads, but Hsüan Tsang does not call them Kāpālikas or any particular name.
+Historians of Indian religions and scholars of Hindu studies have interpreted these ascetics variously as Kāpālikas, Jain Digambara monks, or Shaivite Pāshupatās.
+In the same memoir, Hsüan Tsang retells of a doctrinal conflict between the medieval King Śīlāditya I (r.
+590–615 CE), a follower of Mahāyāna Buddhism and devotee to the Nālandā monastery, and a group of Hīnayāna Buddhist monks; the latter group are mocking him and the Mahāyāna Vehicle as heretical by comparing them to the Kāpālikas: